Fanus-Courses/2SH4-final-starter/README.md

 * You are also given two classes for your reference that you might use in your answers:
   * Point.java
   * MyCircle.java

+Do not use any built-in java methods except the ones from the Math class and the screen I/O methods.